pekkalacd/NetworkProject/README.md

 ### usage
+In the case that the server process and each client process are executed on the same local host:
-open up two or more terminals, with one designated for the server, and the others as clients.

-for the server terminal `$ python server.py`

-for the client terminals `$ python client.py`
+    open up two or more terminals, with one designated for the server and the others as clients for the server terminal: `$ python server.py` for each client terminal: `$ python client.py`

+In the case that the server process is executed on a host at a different IP address:
+    open up a terminal on each host to run the server process and each client process for the server terminal: `$ python server.py [<host_ip_address> <host_port_number>` for each client terminal: `$ python client.py <server_ip_address> <server_port_number>`

 type equations into the client terminals and observe the changes in both client and server consoles